 Keep up with the news over the summer break.
 Create a 5-question quiz to test the rest of the class's knowledge of the summer's big UK politics stories.
-You'll quiz your new classmates in your first lesson (make sure to include the answers and don't make them too easy!).
+You'll quiz your new classmates in your first lesson (make sure to include the answers).